-There is nothing more exciting than seeing “You Have A Sale” in your email inbox.
+Nothing is exciting than seeing “You Have A Sale” in your email inbox.

-Selling art prints online is a great way to increase your revenue, and to learn the best way to ship art prints will prevent a loss during shipping.
+Selling art prints online is a great way to increase your revenue, and learning the best way to ship art prints will prevent a loss during shipping.

 Even though you do not have control of how the shipping service handles your package, there are some steps you can do to protect your art prints during the shipping process.

-Your art collectors will take notice of all the extra steps you have taken to keep their investment safe during the shipping process and will feel safe purchasing from you again in the future.
+Your art collectors will notice all the extra steps you have taken to keep their investment safe during the shipping process and will feel safe purchasing from you again.

 Please note that there is no guarantee that your package will be shipped safely, even though you have taken the extra steps highlighted below.